bustinjailey/proxmox-ansible/roles/nvidia-drivers/README.md

 1. Test on a development Proxmox environment first
 2. Verify LXC container functionality is not broken
 3. Update documentation for any new variables or features
-4. Test with actual Ollama workloads to ensure performance
+4. Test with actual GPU workloads to ensure performance

 ## License